Punjabi Kadhi recipe

 • Oil, for deep frying

-For Pounded Masala:
+For Pounded Masala

-• 14-15 Black pepper
+• 14-15 Black peppercorns

 • 1 tsp Ajwain (carom seeds)